 He also created a website called Facemash, which posts photos of female fellow students and allows their classmates to “rate them.”
 Zuckerberg approaches his friend Eduardo Saverin, who is played by Andrew Garfield, with the concept of “TheFacebook,” and the creation of the Facebook we know today is unveiled.
 This film takes us through the process of creating a social media platform from scratch.
 This movie is a must see, as it chronicles the meteoric rise of now-billionaire Mark Zuckerberg.

-$ Money Lesson: More often than not, entrepreneurs come up with their best ideas by accident.
+$ Money Lesson: Often, entrepreneurs produce their best ideas by accident.
 If it hasn’t come to you yet, don’t give up — check out these four reasons why starting a business might be the right move for you.
 That said, we can’t all be Zuck, so go in with your eyes wide open.

 4. American Psycho (2000)